Lettings policy

 1.5.5 To promote sustainable communities:

-• to facilitate regeneration, for example by offering choice to customers seeking rehousing from clearance areas
+• to facilitate regeneration, for example by giving a degree of preference to customers seeking rehousing from clearance areas

 • to support good housing management and make best use of social housing